Melanocortin 4 receptor: Clinical significance

+The importance of the MC4R in the regulation of human body weight first became apparent in 1998 with the reports from two groups of single families in whom heterozygous frameshift mutations in MC4R cosegregated with dominantly inherited severe early-onset obesity.

-In 2009, two very large genome-wide association studies of body mass index (BMI) confirmed the association of variants about 150 kilobases downstream of the MC4R gene with insulin resistance, obesity, and other anthropometric traits.
+In 2009, two very large genome-wide association studies of body mass index (BMI) confirmed the association of common variants about 150 kilobases downstream of the MC4R gene with insulin resistance, obesity, and other anthropometric traits.
 MC4R may also have clinical utility as a biomarker for predicting individual susceptibility to drug-induced adverse effects causing weight gain and related metabolic abnormalities.
 Another GWAS performed in 2012 identified twenty SNPs located ~190 Kb downstream of MC4R in association with severe antipsychotic-induced weight gain.
 This locus overlapped with the region previously identified in the 2009 studies.
 The rs489693 polymorphism, in particular, sustained a statistically robust signal across three replication cohorts and demonstrated consistent recessive effects.
 This finding was replicated again by another research group in the following year.
 In accordance with the above, MC4 receptor agonists have garnered interest as potential treatments for obesity and insulin resistance, while MC4 receptor antagonists have attracted interest as potential treatments for cachexia.
 The structures of the receptor in complex with the agonist setmelanotide and the antagonist SHU9119 have been determined.

-MC4 receptor agonists like bremelanotide (PT-141), PL-6983, and PF-00446687 are under investigation as powerful potential treatments for both female and male sexual dysfunction, including hypoactive sexual desire disorder and erectile dysfunction.
-Bremelanotide and melanotan II are already used for sexual enhancement by the general population via their accessibility due to online drug vendors.
+The MC4 receptor agonist bremelanotide (PT-141), sold under the brand name Vyleesi, was approved in the United States as a treatment for low sexual desire in women in 2019.
+Melanotan II, a synthetic analog of α-MSH, is marketed to the general population for sexual enhancement by internet retailers.
+PL-6983 and PF-00446687 are under investigation as potential treatments for both female and male sexual dysfunction, including hypoactive sexual desire disorder and erectile dysfunction.
 The non-selective melanocortin receptor agonist afamelanotide (NDP-α-MSH) has been found to induce brain-derived neurotrophic factor (BDNF) expression in the rodent brain via activation of the MC4 receptor and mediate "intense" neurogenesis and cognitive recovery in an animal model of Alzheimer's disease.
 MC4 receptor antagonists produce pronounced antidepressant- and anxiolytic-like effects in animal models of depression and anxiety.
 And agonists of the MC4 receptor such as melanotan II and PF-00446687, via activation of the central oxytocin system, have been found to promote pair bond formation in prairie voles and, due to these prosocial effects, have been suggested as possible treatments for social deficits in autism spectrum disorders and schizophrenia.

-In 2008, MC4R mutations were reported to be associated with inherited human obesity.
-They were found in heterozygotes, suggesting an autosomal dominant inheritance pattern.
-However, based on other research and observations, these mutations seem to have an incomplete penetrance and some degree of codominance.
 It has a prevalence of 1.0–2.5% in people with body mass indices greater than 30, making it the most commonly known genetic defect predisposing people to obesity.

 In an exome-wide meta-analysis across three cohorts (UKB,GHS and MCPS), there were 16 genes for which there genetic variants was associated with BMI.